 You could hypothesize from this information that people aren’t searching for Fourth of July events until closer to the date.
 Based on this hypothesis, you could try creating an abundance of content about your Fourth of July event in the week leading up to the Fourth of July.

-This behavior may be different with Christmas time.
+This behavior may be different from Christmas time.
 People tend to prepare for Christmas weeks in advance of the holiday.
 If you searched Christmas-related terms around the Christmas season, you could find the right time to create content around that holiday.

 Google Correlate will help you find the right time to write about any event at the right time.
 Whether it’s surrounding a holiday, like Halloween or Christmas, or a time of year, like fall or spring, you can find the right time to publish the right content.